svenbolte/wp-doodlez/readme.txt

 Tags: doodle, poll, question, meeting, vote
 Text Domain: WPDoodlez
 Domain Path: /lang/
-Version: 9.1.1.25
+Version: 9.1.1.26
-Stable tag: 9.1.1.25
+Stable tag: 9.1.1.26
 Requires at least: 5.1
 Tested up to: 5.8.2
-Requires PHP: 7.4
+Requires PHP: 8.0

 ## Description##

 QUIZZZ: Create a sequential quiz on WordPress with the Quizzz plugin.
 Use a shortcode random_question to display in posts/pages

-WPDOODLEZ: Everyone knows [doodle](https://doodle.com) It is a plattform to poll, to find the best meeting date or place, to make a decision with many people.
+WPDOODLEZ: Works like the famous internet service with similar name.
+It is a plattform to poll, to find the best meeting date or place, to make a decision with many people.
-With this plugin you can create very simple doodles in your wordpress installation.
+With this plugin you can create very simple doodlez in your wordpress installation.
 If choosing custom fields names: vote0...votexxx a survey poll is done and the voters stored anonymized.
 WPdoodlez are own post type and very similar to a post.
 A WPdoodle extends a post and uses custom fields to set possible answers.

 * can handle polls and doodlez, depending on what field names are set: vote1...x results in a poll, other field names like dates result in doodlez